bramleyccslab/causal_objects/README.md

 * Scripts named after each model, e.g., `model_uncala.R`, implement the corresponding model
 * Shared helper functions can be found in the `shared.R` script for Experiment 1, and the `functions/` folder for Experiment 2

 Code are commented with corresponding sections, equations and line numbers in the manuscript.
-Line numbers may vary slightly.
+Line numbers may vary.

 ## Resources